 If you have previously loaded DOS onto the hard disk2, turn on the computer and printer with the floppy drive empty.
 Wait until DOS is loaded from the hard disk.
 Type the date and time, if asked.
-If you were not prompted for the date as the computer was booting, at the C> prompt type:
+If you were not prompted for the date as the computer was booting and the computer does not have an internal calendar, at the C> prompt type:

-date 1-1-88 ↔
+date 1-1-90 ↔

-If you will be storing data on the hard disk and/or operating the program from the hard disk, it is advisable to set up a separate directory on the hard disk for this purpose.8 We'll call the directory DFBS.
+If you will be storing data on the hard disk and/or operating the program from the hard disk, it is advisable to set up a separate directory on the hard disk for this purpose.
+We'll call the directory DFBS.
 First, let's check if the directory DFBS already exists.
 To check, type:

-CD \DFBS +
+CD \DFBS ←